Ron Cowan Central Bay Operations and Maintenance Facility

-As part of the project, WETA committed to making the surrounding areas of its project site more attractive and accessible for Alameda residents and the public at-large.
+As part of the project, WETA improved the surrounding areas more attractive and accessible for Alameda residents and the public at-large.
 WETA improved a half-acre of land adjacent to the project site.
 This includes expansion of the San Francisco Bay Trail, construction of a shoreline viewing terrace, bicycle parking, interpretive signage, improved lighting and landscaping, and seating.